DrasilOrg/Notes/human-readable code/New Variants.md

 d = 2.0 * s ** 2.0 * sin(Θ) * cos(Θ) / g  # Horizontal distance travelled by the projectile
 ```

-Iridium is an extension of [Amethyst](#amethyst) that marks all specification-level input variables as program outputs as well (i.e., inputs are re-iterated in outputs).
+Iridium is an extension of [Amethyst](#amethyst) that marks all specification-level input variables as program outputs **as well** (i.e., inputs are re-iterated in outputs).
+Note that the code is identical to Amethyst, but the specification of what is an output has changed.
+Those variables must be retained in the final artifact.
+[Onyx](#onyx) highlights the utility of being able to do this.

 #### *Onyx*